-- a) Undertake a physiographic examination of the slope, through aerial photography review and field reconnaissance survey, to check for active erosion, shallow slips transitional type slopes, zones of active seepage or surficial erosion, etc. Identify areas of potential failure and identify the mechanisms of failure. - b) Survey and map the slope in detail. - c) Prepare surveyed cross-sections of the slope. - d) Carry out a field drilling program where appropriate to provide suitable assessment of the subsurface conditions of the slope including groundwater conditions (the number and depth of borings needed is to be determined by the geotechnical engineers undertaking the study). - e) Carry out on-site testing, sampling, piezometric measurements and laboratory testing as determined appropriate by the geotechnical engineer. - f) Analyze existing slope stability and determine the stable slope configuration for the site and appropriate development setbacks from the top and/or base of the slope based on the information obtained from items (I) to (v). - g) Determine and map the most suitable building envelope based on item (vi) for each lot affected. - h) Prepare a report containing the findings of the study and include: a site map, all borehole logs, test results, survey sections, a map showing lot boundaries and building envelopes, and an outline of structural, landscaping, and surface drainage measures that may be necessary as part of a future site plan agreement to maintain the long term stability of the structures and property.
+- a) Undertake a physiographic assessment of the slope and site features, through aerial photography review and field reconnaissance survey, to check for active erosion, shallow slips transitional type slopes, zones of active seepage or surficial erosion, etc. Identify areas of potential failure and identify the mechanisms of failure. - b) Survey and map the slope in detail. - c) Prepare surveyed cross-sections at the critical locations of the slope. - d) Carry out a field drilling program where appropriate to provide suitable assessment of the subsurface conditions of the slope including groundwater and bedrock conditions (the location, number and depth of borings needed is to be determined by the geotechnical engineers undertaking the study). - e) Carry out on-site testing, sampling, piezometric measurements and laboratory testing as determined appropriate by the geotechnical engineer. - f) Analyze existing static and seismic slope stability including factor of safety and determine the stable slope configuration for the site and appropriate development setbacks from the top and/or base of the slope based on the information obtained from items (a) to (e). - g) Determine and map the most suitable building envelope based on item (f) for each lot affected. - h) Include appropriate erosion protection and/or mitigation measures to the watercourse where active erosion exists on its slope side. - i) Identify any rapid drawdown of water level on slope plain, and if it present, demonstrate how the potential impact on slope stability assessed. - j) Prepare a report containing the findings of the study and include: a site map, all borehole logs, test pit results, survey cross sections, slope stability assessment, a map showing lot boundaries and building envelopes, existing regulation limits, Limit of Hazard line with setback lines determined in (f) and an outline of structural, landscaping, and surface drainage measures that may be necessary as part of a future site plan agreement to maintain the long term stability of the structures and property.